-Through a rigorous deployment of data journalism and story telling tools and the ability to work with correspondents and volunteers across Ghana, the media and civil society, iWatch Africa is shaping the national and regional discourse in order to promote transparency and accountability, as well as to encourage citizen participation in the governance process in Africa.
+Through a rigorous deployment of data journalism, story telling and policy advocacy tools, iWatch Africa is shaping the national and regional discourse to deepen transparency and accountability, as well as to encourage citizen participation in the governance process in Africa.

-iWatch Africa is a non-governmental organisation with considerable national repute and significance.
-We have carved a niche in Ghana’s policy and journalism environment for putting out objective and independent assessment of government commitment towards Ghanaians as well as reporting on IIllicit Financial Flows, Organised crime and Trans-national Crime in Africa.
+iWatch Africa is a non-governmental media and policy organisation with considerable national repute and significance.
+We have carved a niche in Ghana’s policy and journalism environment for putting out objective, fact-based and independent assessment on many issues.

 Trained correspondents and volunteers across the ten regions of Ghana have been equipped to drive this initiative.
 Our findings are projected via news websites and our new media platforms as well as our over 15 media allies in Africa.